Mrs. Blaire McCarthy and her dog Macs are part of our Reading Education Assistant Dog (R.E.A.D.) Program!

 Macs is a six year old Cockapoo who visits St. Joe’s to work with the students on their reading fluency.
 He is hypoallergenic, very friendly, and loves children.
 He really enjoys his volunteer job and loves the new friends he has made at St. Joe’s!

-See last year’s full NECN report about Macs here.
+See a full NECN report about Macs here.